-Elise Fialkowski has practiced immigration law for over twenty years and she handles all aspects of employment-based immigration.
+Elise Fialkowski has practiced immigration law for over twenty-five years and she handles all aspects of employment-based immigration.
 Her clients run the gamut from multinational corporations and their employees to universities, startups, entrepreneurs and private individuals.

 In addition to employment-based immigration work, Elise has particular experience in working with venture capital and startup companies through all phases of growth.
 She has obtained all types of visas for startup clients including for example, J-1 visas, temporary work visas, and immigrant visas/green cards for startup clients.
 She also regularly presents at conferences and other forums regarding effective immigration options and programs for startups and entrepreneurs.

 Elise also has a particular expertise in worksite enforcement and leads our worksite compliance group.
 Elise regularly counsels clients regarding I-9 compliance, E-Verify and H-1B Labor Condition Application (LCA) compliance.
 Prior to joining the Firm, Ms. Fialkowski’s practice also included advising employers in traditional employment and labor law matters, including litigation as well as advice regarding proactive action to avoid and minimize claims.
 With her immigration clients, she has provided counseling, training and policy development services to employers in a diversity of industries including, for example, pharmaceutical, financial, university, food and beverage, manufacturing, healthcare, e commerce, and technology.

 Her practice focuses on:

 Elise has long been active in the American Immigration Lawyers Association (AILA) and currently serves on AILA’s Verification and Documentation Liaison Committee and on the Philadelphia Customs and Border Protection Liaison Committee.
 She has served on many other committees at the local and national level, including for example, the E-Verify Liaison Committee.

 A Phi Beta Kappa graduate of the University of North Carolina at Chapel Hill, (B.A.1987), she received her law degree from the Villanova University School of Law (J.D., magna cum laude, 1991).